 The no-arbitrage argument is difficult to apply because of the impossibility of short selling and the non-homogeneity of the property as an asset.
-Moreover, the underlying index is only an observable variable and not an asset that could be traded freely without any frictions, although real estate portfolios mimicking exactly the index are a possibility for a distinct class of investors.
+Moreover, the underlying index is only an observable variable and not an asset that could be traded freely without any frictions, although real-estate portfolios mimicking exactly the index may be possible for a distinct class of investors.
 The new generation of products dependent on real-estate risks cannot be priced in a risk-neutral framework either.
 This is due to the relationship between interest rate risk along the term structure of interest rates and the risk triggers in RMBS space such as defaults, prepayments, and arrears.
 Hence, a real-world measure approach based on statistical calibration of historical data is required for pricing real-estate derivatives.
-A new method focused on the market price of risk as a modelling tool is described by Fabozzi and Tunaru (2009).
+A new method focused on the market price of risk as a modelling tool is described by Fabozzi et al. (2009).
 Their models take into consideration the mean-reversion to a nonlinear long-run trend of real-estate indices.

-Property derivatives markets are incomplete because the primary asset underpinning this market suffers from lack of homogeneity.
-Black (1986) emphasizes that for the smooth functionality of derivatives, a homogeneous underlying asset is helpful.
+Property derivatives markets are incomplete because the primary asset underpinning these markets suffers from lack of homogeneity.
+Black (1986) emphasises that for the smooth functionality of derivatives, a homogeneous underlying asset is helpful.
 However, similar properties in close geographical proximity should have similar prices.
 This high correlation is helpful for cross-hedging spot real-estate portfolios with futures on local indices.
 Nevertheless, the lack of homogeneity implies that hedging with real-estate derivatives is always going to be less than perfect.
 Baum (1991) remarks that managers of real-estate portfolios with assets worth individually a large amount of money have extra exposure to idiosyncratic risk that cannot be hedged away easily with property derivatives.

-An important characteristic to account for when modelling an underlying real-estate index is reversion to a long-run trend.
-Similar to commodity markets where the underlying asset is a consumption asset, the supply and demand forces on real-estate markets drive real-estate prices in a different way than a stock index or bond index.
+An important characteristic to account for when modelling an underlying realestate index is reversion to a long-run trend.
+Similar to commodity markets where the underlying asset is a consumption asset, the supply and demand forces on realestate markets drive real-estate prices in a different way than a stock index or bond index.

 Let $\{X_t\}{t\geq 0}$ be a stochastic process representing a real-estate index.
-Then consider the process on the log-scale $Y_t = \ln(X_t)$.
-There is a clear linear time trend for the IPD UK Monthly index6 since 1986 as illustrated in Figure 2 using a log-scale and for the Halifax House Price Index in Figure 3 based on a quarterly historical series.
-One could argue that the fluctuations of the observed values of both indices, on the log-scale, are wrapped around a positive linear time trend.
-A time-trended mean-reverting Ornstein Uhlenbeck process could be appropriate to describe this phenomenon and any model for pricing real-estate derivatives on these indices should account for this statistical property, though care should be taken about the possibility of spurious trend estimation.
-The failure of an Ornstein Uhlenbeck process to capture short-term momentum may also be a problem.
+Then consider the process on the log-scale $Y_t = \log(X_t)$.
+There is a clear linear time trend for the IPD UK Monthly index7 since 1986 as illustrated in Figure 2 using a log-scale and for the Halifax House Price Index in Figure 3 based on a quarterly historical series.
+One could argue that the fluctuations of the observed values of both indices, on the logscale, are wrapped around a positive linear time trend.
+A time-trended mean-reverting Ornstein Uhlenbeck process could be appropriate to describe this phenomenon and any model for pricing real-estate derivatives on these indices should account for this statistical property.
 But as a first approximation it may do, and is in line with the framework proposed by Lo and Wang (2005) for pricing derivatives on assets that are predictable.